esmolanka/sexp-grammar/README.md

   } deriving (Show, Generic)

 personGrammar :: SexpG Person
-personGrammar = with $                -- Person is isomorphic to
+personGrammar = with $                -- Person is isomorphic to:
   list (                              -- a list with
     el (sym "person") >>>             -- a symbol "person", el string'        >>>             -- a string, and